Iamchandra-3/AccessibleLearning/readme.md

 ### <a href="https://www.youtube.com/watch?v=72q7JMOZwPo"> Demo link </a>
 The purpose of this project is to provide a system that will allow people with special needs to access audio-video content.
 This system will convert speech to Braille and detect signs in order to teach Sign Language.
 This could be a great asset to those who are deaf and blind, as well as to Sign Language Coaches, NGOs, and Braille Publishing Companies.

+## ACKNOWLEDGEMENT:
+We would like to express our sincere appreciation to the SHEBUILDS Hackathon for providing us with the opportunity to work on this project.
+We would also like to thank our mentors and team members for their valuable guidance and support throughout the project.
+Finally, we would like to thank all the people who have supported and contributed to this project.
+Your help has been invaluable and we are truly grateful.

 ## Speech To Braille

 This system will convert spoken words or written text to Braille and print the same, making it easier for the blind to access audio-video content.
 The system consists of the following steps: